 Conservation Efforts & Economic Opportunities

 With this experience, participants are contributing to the community development and local economic impact.
 The Sian Kaan ecotourism services are based on the conservation and preservation of the compromised ecosystems and are committed to ecologically sustainable development—generating jobs for the people living in these communities.
 These experiences are committed to conservation projects and educational programs in local communities surrounding Sian Kaan.

 Projects that may serve people and communities with social inclusiveness, employment and poverty reduction.

-We actively work with local communities and non-profit organizations with missions based in sustainability and memorable philanthropic and educational travel experiences that will allow participants to appreciate the uniqueness and dignity of each person they meet, while supporting the efforts of empowering local communities.
+We actively work with local communities and non-profit organizations with missions based in sustainability and memorable philanthropic and educational travel experiences that allow participants to appreciate the uniqueness and dignity of each person they meet, while supporting the efforts of empowering local communities.

 Volunteering & Social Impact Journey Mexico’s Experiences:

 Cultural Experience With Artisans & Workshops in Bucerias

 Like no other, this experience bridges the divide between visitors and locals in the non-touristic neighborhoods within the town of Bucerias.
 In collaboration with a local non-profit organization, we offer an incredible travel experience that allows you to meet, engage and connect with local artisan families and gain a sense of the vibrant cultural diversity within this town.
 Through translated conversations, you will gain a deeper insight into the lives and livelihoods of these remarkable artisans and a sense of the vibrant cultural diversity in Mexico.